 “There are a lot of parallels between the consumer experience world and the employee experience world because actually, consumers are also employees.” – Brittney Van Matre

-Brittney started the conversation by stressing the importance of involving your workforce in corporate real estate decision making.
+Brittney started the conversation by stressing the importance of involving your workforce in corporate real estate decision-making.
 It is crucial to have employee experience and wellbeing at the center of the conversation when “looking at what kind of real estate are we going to procure, what are we going to divest of, how we are going to create services across our different campuses”.

 Over the course of a year and a half, Brittney and her team created the Nike Workplace Experience Strategy.
-It is a holistic approach, however, at its core is the employee experience.
+It is a holistic approach.
+However, at its core is the employee experience.
 Previously, the individual and their needs and desires were not always looked at first.
-Often, the company focused on real estate play, or industry trends.
+Often, the company focused on real estate play or industry trends.
 Now, Brittney was able to refocus their strategy to be employee-centric.

-“I think what will be important, is that companies keep that openness to actually listen to their employees.
+“I think what will be important is that companies keep that openness to actually listen to their employees.
 There were a lot of surveys done in the past year, but again, we’re humans, we change a lot.” – Sabine Ehm

 The pandemic changed everything.
 Companies are now deciding what their approach will be to employee attendance.
-Many big tech businesses have given freedom to their staff to choose whether or not they want to come into the office at all.
+Many big tech businesses have given the freedom to their staff to choose whether or not they want to come into the office at all.
 Remote-style working has gained popularity, which has also created an interesting dynamic for talent retention.
 If a highly skilled worker can make a good living and work from wherever they want, why wouldn’t they?
 However, on the other hand, how much freedom is too much?

 Nike has chosen a more conservative approach, requiring employees to come into the office 3 days a week.
 There are different schools of thought on which path is the better one.
 Looking into the future, there’s little we can predict, but there are steps we can take.

-“Women and mothers have suffered more in the pandemic than their male counterparts because of the nature of being a mother, and having to take care of the household.
+“Women and mothers have suffered more in the pandemic than their male counterparts because of the nature of being a mother and having to take care of the household.
 A lot of women are in positions now that it’s not really conducive for them to go into an office 3 days a week.
 The dynamics have changed.” – Brittney Van Matre

 Throughout this episode, Brittney and Sabine stress the importance of understanding the individual needs of each employee.
 Since the pandemic forced everyone to work from home, women were impacted on a greater scale due to care-taking roles and household responsibilities.

 “We are still operating based on the industrial revolution mindset.
 Go to this specific location, clock in, do your work, and go home”.
 The pandemic has totally disrupted this.
-It will be interesting to see which businesses revert back to old practices, and those that move with the times.
+It will be interesting to see which businesses revert back to old practices and those that move with the times.
 Brittney then questioned what the true meaning of “the office” is.
 If it’s not a building we should spend time in daily, then what is it?
 Brittney went on to describe a new version of company headquarters, where its purpose is to facilitate collaboration and events, as opposed to cubicles.

 “Everybody is human at work.
 Everybody is bringing their humanness to work, whether they know it or like it or are even remotely aware of it, they’re bringing it to work.
 In my opinion, the corporate space is quite an unconscious space.
-Theres a lot of people wearing masks, pretending to be something they’re not.” – Brittney Van Matre
+There’s a lot of people wearing masks, pretending to be something they’re not.” – Brittney Van Matre

 Brittney is a certified teacher with the Search Inside Yourself Leadership Program from Google.
 The program is about teaching mindfulness and educating on emotional intelligence.
-In this clip, she speaks to how in corporate the environment, there’s often a stigma around mental health.
+In this clip, she speaks to how in the corporate environment, there’s often a stigma around mental health.
 Brittney sees this as a big opportunity when improving employee welfare.
 As the world emerges from the pandemic, companies must focus on the actual psychological employee experience.